hansmach1ne/LFImap/README.md

     - Error-based info leak

 - Testing modes
-    - '-U' -> specify single URL to test
+    - -U -> specify single URL to test
-    -  '-F' -> specify wordlist of URLs to test
+    - -F -> specify wordlist of URLs to test
-    - '-R' -> specify raw http from a file to test
+    - -R -> specify raw http from a file to test

 - Full control over the HTTP request
     - Specification of parameters to test (GET, FORM-line, Header, custom injection point)